railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    single: module; mrp_jit

-If you have not installed the Just-In-Time planning module :mod:`mrp_jit`, you should start using Open ERP to schedule the Production Orders automatically using the various system rules.
+If you have not installed the Just-In-Time planning module :mod:`mrp_jit`, you should start using OpenERP to schedule the Production Orders automatically using the various system rules.
 To do this use the menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.

 Workflow for complete production